-This online course allows you to discuss the relationship between theoretical concepts and practical work, challenging you to think about what is happening in the classroom and what your students are learning through practical work in biology.
-Develop and share creative ways of teaching practical biology with approaches that are applicable to a range of curricula, for example GCSE required practicals and other practical syllabuses for 14-16 year old students.
+In this course, you’ll explore the relationship between theoretical concepts and practical work, challenging you to think about what is happening in the classroom and what your students are learning through practical work in biology.
+You’ll develop and share creative ways of teaching practical biology with approaches that are applicable to a range of curricula, for example GCSE required practicals and other practical syllabuses for 14-16 year old students.

 Who is it for?

 The course has been designed as CPD for teachers of biology to 14-16 year olds.
 Early career teachers, non-specialist teachers and returning teachers will particularly benefit.
 The course will also provide a range of approaches and opportunity for reflection for more experienced educators.